faithvoid/skin.cortana/README.md

 - Fix wallpaper memory usage bug.
 - Fix up & release Cortana Server Browser & Cortana Chat.
 - Fix multi-user savegame script.
-- Make black backgrounds semi-transparent for a more mid-2000s aesthetic.
-- Work on "Aero" and "Aero Lite" themes (Aero Lite requires the most work, as the font colour system needs to be re-done to render fonts and their shadows correctly).
+- Work on "Aero" and "Aero Lite" themes (Aero Lite requires the most work, as the font colour system needs to be re-done to render fonts and their shadows correctly, Aero is basically done).

 ## How to install:
 - Download latest release from the Releases category